DoomBadaBum/NoteWise-Laravel/README.md

 # NoteWise-Laravel

 NoteWise-Laravel is a simple note-taking web application built with the [Laravel](https://laravel.com/) framework.
 Users can register/login, create/edit notes, add remarks, filter notes, and manage their own personal note list.
-This project demonstrates core Laravel features such as MVC structure, Eloquent relationships, authentication, Blade templating, and more.
+This project demonstrates features such as MVC structure, Eloquent relationships, authentication, and Blade templating.

 ---